 The loss of a cherished dog can hurt deeply.
-As in so many other cases, poetry can help a person express those feelings and grieve.
+As in so many other cases, dog poems can help a person express those feelings and grieve.

 The following poems are written from both a dog's and an owner's perspective.
 Perhaps one will speak to your own heart.